 The end of that BootCamp might have been the end of our relationship had we not serendipitously run into each other one night at a very crowded “art walk” in downtown L.A.
 I figure, why argue with divine intervention?
 Since then, I have been following the arc of his journey (and enjoying many of his “crack chicken” dinners – he’s an excellent cook).

-…so naturally, I was delighted when he decided to join the group (as I now had free reign to nudge away)!
+…so naturally, I was delighted when he decided to work with me for a year (as I now had free reign to nudge away)!

-Early on in his Leap Year, Colin shared with the group his plans and desires to eventually become a nationally recognized leader within (and significant contributor to) the movement to support and connect emotionally evolved, conscious men.
+Colin shared his plans and desires to eventually become a nationally recognized leader within (and significant contributor to) the movement to support and connect emotionally evolved, conscious men.

 I knew his goal was completely achievable.